 Their eyes use surrounding fur, eyelids, and natural moisture to maintain cleanliness and safety.
-Understanding why cats don’t have eyelashes helps explain how the feline eye structure evolved for hunting, night vision, and survival.
 In fact, even the hair around cat eyes plays a subtle role in protecting their sensitive vision.

 Do Cats Have Eyelashes?
 The Simple Answer